Samsung/tizen-docs/docs/application/design/introduction/styles/iconography.md

 #### Use Icon Designs That Are Easy to Understand

 When you design icons, ensure that they are easily understood without any additional description.
 Where applicable, use universal designs that are familiar to users.
-It’s a good idea to perform a usability test on the icons after designing them.
+It's a good idea to perform a usability test on the icons after designing them.

 #### Do Not Copy Real Life Objects, Iconize them